tashk85/bcgdv_intern_submission/README.md

 # BCGDV Intern Submission

-Initially, I did this submission using Postman
+Initially, I did this submission using Postman then tried it using the Axios library.

 1. Submitted a GET request to the URL https://interns.bcgdvsydney.com/apiv1/key and was returned the key in a json object with HTTP Status: 201 Created